-The classroom teacher, principal, Giddings ISD Special Education, or other interested party identifies a student who has special needs and recommends that the student be evaluated by a qualified professional.
-The classroom teacher will implement the recommendations given by the evaluator when applicable.
-Additional services are available at Immanuel.
-Please contact the principal for more information.
+The classroom teacher, principal, Director of Student Services, Giddings ISD Special Education Department, or other interested party may identify a student who has special or unique needs and recommend that the student be evaluated by a qualified professional for a learning disability or behavioral disability.
+Once mutually agreed upon, the classroom teacher will implement the recommendations given by a qualified professional under the supervision of the principal Additional information regarding special services are available by the Director of Student Services and principal.